Day 37 - view after view after view (26.9 miles)

 June 15, 2021

 I really got to sleep in since I was 1.5 mile away from the Monarch Pass store and they didn’t open until 8am.

 Had a little white hair fox hanging around my campsite this morning.
 It kept running off every time I tried to take a picture of it.

-Arrived at the pass around 7:30am, just in case they opened early which they did.
+Arrived at the pass around 7:30am, just in case they opened early which they did not.
 Grab some breakfast and a few things for the road.
 Didn’t need much since I’m heading into town tomorrow afternoon.